LAST UPDATED: August 24, 2019

 That’s right, we said almost any vehicle.
 The biggest drawback of this product is that it cannot be used on a trailer or RV.
 While that’s unfortunate, Tymate does make installing, using, and replacing its tire pressure monitoring system and components easy for any driver.

-Knowing how much pressure is in your tires doesn’t mean you have to spend upwards of $50 on a TPMS.
+Knowing how much pressure is in your tires doesn’t mean you have to spend a lot of money on a TPMS.
 In fact, that’s exactly why we chose the Cigarette Lighter Universal Tire Pressure Monitoring System.
 Complete with four sensors in the form of valve stem caps, along with a USB-charging head unit, this entire package will put all your worries of low- or high-pressure tires to rest.

 One of the great things about the Cigarette Lighter Universal TPMS is that it also monitors the voltage of your vehicle’s battery.
 The LCD screen will report back to you the tire temperature and pressure of up to four tires in real time.
 Each sensor is sealed for use in all types of weather and shuts off 10 minutes after your vehicle has stopped running.
 This TPMS comes with a spanner/wrench for installing the included nuts that hold the valve stem caps on.
 The sensors will update every six seconds and can read anywhere from 0 to 87 psi.
 Accuracy is reported to be within 0.1 bar.

 Our one concern with this tire pressure monitoring system is the stem is short and the screen is small, so it's difficult to see the display.
 Since the screen doesn't move, you have to look at it straight on.
 Also, it's hard to read the information in bright sunlight.
 However, this affordable tire pressure monitoring system will help any driver better monitor his or her vehicle’s tire pressure.